 Responsive

 Boneyard captures your layout at multiple breakpoints automatically.
-The right skeleton is selected at runtime based on the container width — no media queries, no manual work.
+One <Skeleton> component, one .bones.json file — the right skeleton is selected at runtime based on the container width.

 How it works